-ESL for AS&E Graduate Students
+ESOL for AS&E Graduate Students

 Who is eligible?
 How much does it cost?

 This is a graduate-level course, but others outside of the University of Rochester may be eligible to enroll, space permitting.
-The cost for the entire semester is $625.
-Please contact me for more information or to enroll.
+The cost for the semester is $650.
+Please contact the Graduate Studies Office (ASEgradstudies@rochester.edu) for more information.

-When and Where:
+When and Where